Today’s tip is a great one, isn’t it? It can be easy to focus on the negative and forget the small or big successes that do happen.

 The public understands that people with FASD have challenges.
 A continual focus on this creates a belief that these challenges are the main attributes of people with FASD.

-Speakng of moving on, today’s tip seems to be a great time to introduce a movement.
+Speaking of moving on, today’s tip seems to be a great time to introduce a movement.
+In case you haven’t heard, it’s called Red Shoes Rock and this year (2018) marks its 5th Anniversary .

-The main goal of Red Shoes Rock is to discover ways to have fun while building awareness leading up to FASDay celebrated on 9.9 and founded by Bonnie Buxton, Brian Philcox and Teresa Kellerman in 1999.
+The main goal of Red Shoes Rock is to discover ways to have fun while building awareness of Fetal Alcohol Spectrum Disorder leading up to FASDay, celebrated on September 9th (founded by Bonnie Buxton, Brian Philcox and Teresa Kellerman in 1999).

 According to the Real Families Real Mindz website:

 R.J.
-Formanek began the movement n 2013 to bring visibility to the in visible (preventable) lifetime disability of fetal alcohol spectrum disorders.
+Formanek began the movement n 2013 to bring visibility to the invisible lifetime disability of fetal alcohol spectrum disorder.

 In 2014 Better Endings New Beginnings (Jodee Kulp) and LiveAbilities Good Fruit Camp Productions (Sam Guerrido) joined RJ to help build awareness leading up to International FASDay on September 9 – we gave it a go for 30 days having fun gaining almost 1000 followers.
 We continued it in 2015 for 60 days.